oss-slu/oss.slu.github.io/blog/2023-09-21-strange-loop.md

 hide_table_of_contents: false
 ---

-The last Strange loop conference took place in Saint Louis this September and our students got the great opportunity to volunteer for the event.
-It was a unique experience for our students.
+The last Strange loop conference took place in Saint Louis this September and our students got the opportunity to volunteer at the event.
+It was a unique learning experience for the students.

 <!--truncate-->